So you’ve returned from your awesome vacation with a slew of pictures, videos and memories of you doing awesome things.

 Many feel bad about returning to work, many feel blue about getting back to their routine.
 Many even feel exhausted and depressed.

 But the good news is that there’s an easy way around the post-vacation blues – just do the things you enjoy the rest of the year when you’re not on vacation.

 Here’s a breakdown of what people do upon their return from their vacation to boost their post-vacation spirits (according to a BBC poll), and add some extra “vacation” into their lives:

 - 19% take weekend breaks.
 Whether you rent a cabin in the woods, go camping by the lake, rent a local hotel room or even just stay home, there are a ton of things you can do in your immediate area that will bring you all of the benefits of going on vacation without having to break the bank or use up any vacation days.
 Think of them as “mini vacations” that you take throughout the year.

 - 23% cook meals they enjoy.
 Were you served an awesome pasta dish while you were on vacation in Florida?
-Ask the waiter for the name of the dish, and when you get home look online for a similar recipe.
-You’ll be surprised at how easy many of these “fancy” dishes are to make.
+Ask the waiter for the name of the dish, and when you get home, look online for a similar recipe.
+You’ll be surprised at how you can easily make many of these “fancy” dishes.
 Set aside an extra hour for cooking on the weekend, or even during the week, and serve the perfect dish to help you reminisce about your awesome vacation.